 Remember if you pend $15 on any Collezione products between 09/06/18 and 11/26/18 you can receive a $5 reward!

 Pesto Bucatini with Shrimp and Grape Tomatoes

-- 12 oz. box of Barilla® Collezione Bucatini
+- 12 oz.
+Barilla® Collezione Bucatini

 - 1 tablespoon kosher salt + additional for seasoning